Polska / śląskie

-In fact, the story of Bielsko-Biała is a story of two twin towns which were two separate municipal centers, is a story of two twin towns.
+In fact, the story of Bielsko-Biała, just like a story of Bielsko and Biała which were two separate municipal centers, is a story of two twin towns.
 Older and richer Bielsko, which existed as a settlement as early as the 11th century, was granted town privileges in 1263.
 On the other hand, Biała developed as a village of crafts and agriculture situated at the foot of a fortified castle on the right bank of the River Biała.
 From 1613 on, Biała was an independent crafts village in 1613 and was only granted the status of a town in 1723.

 The beginnings of the Jewish settlement in this area are linked with the Thirty Years’ War (1618-1648), which left many Silesian towns depopulated.
 Aiming at improving the country’s finances, Emperor Ferdinand eased, in 1627, the policy towards Jews and issued an edict allowing Jews to settle here after paying a special fee at the amount of 40 guldens.
-The Emperor’s edict made it legally possible to conditionally run trade and craft businesses by a certain separate group of privileged Jews (privilegire Juden), who were also called court Jews (Hofjuden).
+The Emperor’s edict made it legally possible to conditionally run trade and craft businesses by a certain separate group of privileged Jews (Ger.: privilegierte Juden), who were also called court Jews (Ger.: Hofjuden).
 The emperor also gave them his permission to lease tax and customs duty collection.
 The Jews could buy houses and own them.

 Jewish people would come here from Moravia and Lower Silesia bringing along western patterns of social and political life, as well as Jewish customs and religious rituals and the language of the Ashkenazi Jews.